Find a Place to Stay

 Please keep in mind that the websites outside of NYU that we link to on this page are provided to assist you with your search.
 NYU doesn’t have any relationship with these companies.
 Inclusion on this list does not mean we are recommending or endorsing these companies.

 Knowing how much you can expect to pay helps you decide which parts of New York to focus on.
 Calculate what your monthly budget is and then determine the parts of the city that fall within your range.
-It’s going to be cheaper living with roommates, so if you’re in need of finding some roommates, check out our NYU International Student Group on Facebook, or see some of the other housing resources from the Center for Student Life.
+It’s going to be cheaper living with roommates, so if you’re in need of finding some roommates, check out our NYU International Student Group on Facebook, or see some of the other housing resources.
 Other ways to lower the cost include renting an individual or shared room instead of a full apartment, or getting an apartment where you can either have your own bedroom or share with others.

 Keep in mind that when you find a place, you will also have to budget in not only the monthly cost, but also a security deposit you’ll be responsible for paying (usually the cost of one month’s rent) and any associated fees: for the application, if you used a broker (a person who helps apartment or room hunters find their new home), etc.